-	"Well it appears, my young Wormy, that Lily, for once in her life, has actually pulled the stick out of her arse and apologised for being rude to poor old Jamsie here.
+"Well it appears, Wormtail, that Evans, for once in her life, has actually pulled the stick out of her arse and apologised for being rude to poor old James here.
 It looks as though she has decided to give him a chance to be civil to her.
 What world am I living in?
-One minute I’m pranking the crap out of greasy ol’ Snivellus with James and having a gay old time, then smack, crack, whoosh, he is groveling at her feet.
+One minute I’m pranking the crap out of greasy ol’ Snivellus with James and having a gay old time, then smack, crack, whoosh, he is grovelling at her feet.
 Lily Marie Evans, I demand that you take this curse off him at once!"

 "Oh, my dear Evans, his existence is quite enough," he said, looking at his fingernails unconcernedly.
 "Plus, his greasy hair stinks up the entire school; one should show him how to use a shower.
 Personal hygiene could do some positive things for him, and let’s not forget that it will benefit the rest of us as well."

-James, Remus and Peter all snickered quietly.
+James through a quick glance at Remus and Peter coughed awkwardly.
 Lily sighed loudly and stood up.

 "One day, Sirius, you are going to regret the things you’ve done to him.
 Potter, we should probably go see if the prefects are doing their job."